gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/localization-i18n.md

 React-i18next is an internationalization library built on the i18next framework.
 It uses components to make sure translations render correctly or to re-render your content when the user language changes.

 React-i18next is more extensible than other options with a variety of plugins, utilities, and configurations.
 Common plugins allow for detecting a user's language or adding an additional layer of local caching.
-Other options include caching, a backend plugin to load translations from your server, or bundling translations with webpack.
+Other options include caching, a backend plugin to load the translations from your server, or bundling translations with webpack.

-This framework also has experimental support for the React suspense API and it supports a stable version of React hooks.
+This framework also has experimental support for the React suspense API, and it supports a stable version of React hooks.

 ## Other resources